bhuvangolhar/Data-Structures-and-Algorithms/Basics/variables.md

 **Summary:**

-In short, **variables are the backbone of any Java program**.
+In short, variables are the backbone of any Java program.
 They help store, manipulate, and reuse data efficiently.
 By understanding their types, scope, and lifetime, you can write programs that are cleaner, more efficient, and easy to maintain.